 --Job 37:14, 22

 I believe that the biggest hindrance to any person’s ability to succeed in all areas of life is a combined lack of discernment, diligence, and dependability--call it a “3-D” problem if you will.
 This problem equates to the aggregate deficit of wisdom that inevitably results from a lack of Bible study.
 It is that simple.
 There isn’t a person alive on this planet who could not benefit from increased Bible study.
 We all have much to learn--and much that needs to be reinforced.
-We cannot know how to “live life to its fullest,” and how to please God by doing “everything unto the Lord,” unless we know and understand His wisdom and His instruction concerning every dimension of living (2 Timothy 3:16).
+We cannot know how to “live life to its fullest,” or how to please God by doing our work “heartily, as for the Lord” (Colossians 3:23), unless we know and understand His wisdom and His instructions concerning every dimension of living (2 Timothy 3:16).

 No matter who you are, or where you live in this world, it will take a determined, conscious effort to put, and keep, God in first-place each and every day of your life.
-This is the only way to get off of the ground each day–and it is the only way to “fly” after take-off.
-Even if everything else goes sour for you during the remainder of the day, you can rest at its end in the knowledge that its beginning was in “the win column”–and that it was both pleasing to God and restorative to your soul (Psalm 19:7).
+This is the only way to get off of the ground each day--and it is the only way to “fly” after take-off.
+Even if everything else goes sour for you during the remainder of the day, you can rest at its end knowing that its beginning was in “the win column”--and that it was both pleasing to God and restorative to your soul (Psalm 19:7).

-“Right being” both trumps and precedes “right doing” every time–and when we are right with God, then His priorities become our priorities.
-This means that fulfilling the Great Commission takes first-place on our “to-do” lists.
-For many persons, this may call for a radical or ruthless shifting of priorities or “loyalties.”
+“Right being” both trumps and precedes “right doing” every time--and when we are right with God, then His priorities become our priorities.
+This means that a dominating desire to fulfill the Great Commission must steer the course of our lives.
+For many persons, this may call for a radical or ruthless shifting of loyalties.
 Most often, the solution is not to hurry our pace so that we can fit more things into our days.
-This approach typically results in diminished or unsatisfactory quality, output, and effectiveness–and it robs God of the best effort that He deserves from us.
+This approach typically results in an overall decrease in the quality and effectiveness of our outreach--and it robs God of the best effort that He deserves from us.

 We need to always remember that God engineers enough time into each day for us to do ONLY the things that He would have us do IN LOVE and WITH GRACE (1 Corinthians 16:14, 1 Peter 4:8-11).
 What is it about you that makes someone else desire to become a Christian?
 What is it about your redeemed life that makes others want to know your Redeemer?
 We want our lives to be as “letters from God” that can be “read” by all who see and interact with us.
 Better yet, we want to make these letters of our lives to be “love letters.”
-In order to do this, we need to disengage from shallow, rushed, low priority activities--and add some depth, meaning, and sincerity to our outreach.
+In order to do this, we need to disengage from shallow, rushed, low priority activities-- and add greater depth, meaning, and sincerity to all that we do.

-In an increasingly “plastic” society, quality stands out and commands attention–and God “wrote the Book” on quality!
-If we are too busy to read His Word early and often, then we are simply too busy--and we are out of step with God’s plan for our lives.
-We hinder our lives and our choices--as well as the experience of those around us, when we lack the discernment, diligence, and dependability that can only result from the study of God’s Word (Joshua 1:8).
+In an increasingly “plastic” society, quality stands out and commands attention--and God “wrote the Book” on quality!
+If we are too busy to read His word early and often, then we are simply too busy--and we are out of step with God’s plan for our lives.
+We hinder our growth and our usefulness--as well as the experience of those around us, when we lack the discernment, diligence, and dependability that can only result from the study of God’s word (Joshua 1:8).